Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling: Results

-\inlinesection{Implications.} Standards for evaluating AI systems must be simultaneously holistic, context-specific, and compatible with practice.
-Some of the tools we found made advances in one or more of these dimension, but few accomplished all three.
-Microsoft's AI Fairness checklist, for example, was co-designed with practitioners \citep{madaio_co-designing_2020} in an effort to be more compatible with practical challenges, but many of the other standards frameworks we found did not obviously consult practitioners---and even fewer involved affected stakeholders.
-Likewise, while NIST's AI Risk Management Framework includes safety, security, reliability, transparency, explainability, and privacy, in addition to fairness, its guidance for specific evaluation techniques remains fairly broad \citep{tabassi_ai_2023}.
+\inlinesection{Implications.} Standards for evaluating AI systems must be simultaneously holistic, context-specific, inclusive, and compatible with practice.
+Some of the tools we found made advances in one or more of these dimensions, but few accomplished all three.
+Microsoft's AI Fairness checklist, for example, was co-designed with practitioners \citep{madaio_co-designing_2020} in an effort to be more compatible with practical challenges, but many of the other standards frameworks we found did not obviously consult practitioners and fewer involved affected stakeholders.
+Likewise, while NIST's AI RMF includes safety, security, reliability, transparency, explainability, and privacy, in addition to fairness, its guidance for specific evaluation techniques remains fairly broad \citep{tabassi_ai_2023}.

-Future work could further explore how resources and tools (such as templates and documentation workflows) can generally make standards management easier and more relevant for practitioners while also involving affected stakeholders to ensure that standards remain inclusive and impactful.
-Research could continue to explore how regulatory standards could be translated into concrete metrics or other expectations for industry \citep{wachter_bias_2021}, even as policymakers aim to provide more effective and feasible guidance \citep{guha_ai_2023}.
-One participant at a large tech company, for example, preferred a \inlinequote{must, could, should}{14} structure for regulatory guidance: a non-technical legal minimum (``must'') accompanied by more precise, technically feasible paths to compliance (``should'') and a set of ideal best practices for high performers and innovators (``could'').
-Research on the organizational practice of responsible AI \citep{widder_its_2023, hirsch_business_2020} could help improve collaboration between standards-setting and practice.
+Research could continue to explore how regulatory standards could be translated into concrete metrics and other effective guidance for industry \citep{wachter_bias_2021, guha_ai_2023}.
+One participant at a large tech company, for example, preferred a \inlinequote{must, could, should}{14} structure for regulatory guidance: a non-technical legal minimum (``must'') accompanied by more precise technical paths to compliance (``should'') and a set of ideal best practices for high performers and innovators (``could'').